 AAO to Recognize Members for Service, Humanitarian Work, Research

-The Excellence in Orthodontics Luncheon and Awards Ceremony keynote speaker will be Mike Krzyzewski, aka “Coach K,” head coach of the Duke University Men’s Basketball Team.
-Ticket cost is $60 for the luncheon (or $15 for the keynote address and award presentations only).
+Tennis great Andre Agassi will be the keynote speaker at the luncheon.
+Ticket cost is $60 (or $15 for the keynote address and award presentations only).
 Tickets may be purchased via Annual Session registration.

 AAO award recipients will include: